fncbook/fnc/matlab/chapter6.md

 ```
 ::::{admonition} About the code
 :class: dropdown
-The check `t[i]+h==t[i]`on line 19 is to detect when $h$ has become so small that it no longer changes the floating-point value of $t_i$.
+The check `t(i) + h == t(i)`on line 24 is to detect when $h$ has become so small that it no longer changes the floating-point value of $t_i$.
 This may be a sign that the underlying exact solution has a singularity near $t=t_i$, but in any case, the solver must halt by using a `break` statement to exit the loop.

-On line 30, we use a combination of absolute and relative tolerances to judge the acceptability of a solution value, as in {eq}`absreltolerance`.
-In lines 41--43 we underestimate the step factor $q$ a bit and prevent a huge increase in the step size, since a rejected step is expensive, and then we make sure that our final step doesn't take us past the end of the domain.
+On line 36, we use a combination of absolute and relative tolerances to judge the acceptability of a solution value, as in {eq}`absreltolerance`.
+In lines 47--49 we underestimate the step factor $q$ a bit and prevent a huge increase in the step size, since a rejected step is expensive, and then we make sure that our final step doesn't take us past the end of the domain.

-Finally, line 37 exploits a subtle property of the BS23 formula called *first same as last* (FSAL).
+Finally, line 43 exploits a subtle property of the BS23 formula called *first same as last* (FSAL).
 While {eq}`bs23` calls for four stages to find the paired second- and third-order estimates, the final stage computed in stepping from $t_i$ to $t_{i+1}$ is identical to the first stage needed to step from $t_{i+1}$ to $t_{i+2}$.
-By repurposing `s₄` as `s₁` for the next pass, one of the stage evaluations comes for free, and only three evaluations of $f$ are needed per successful step.
+By repurposing `s4` as `s1` for the next pass, one of the stage evaluations comes for free, and only three evaluations of $f$ are needed per successful step.
 ::::

 ``````